From the Omnibus:

 Reporting on Investigations

-Upon concluding their investigation, the CRB will generate a report describing the investigation.
+Upon concluding their investigation of a Complaint, the CRB will generate a report describing the investigation.
+This is not required for Infraction Reports.
 The report will, at a minimum, contain the following information:

 - The dates on which the investigation was started and ended.